CRPS Diagnosis & Prognosis

 ” We propose that CRPS constitutes a prototype of a new kind of autoimmunity, which we term ‘IRAM’ (injury-triggered, regionally-restricted autoantibody-mediated autoimmune disorder with minimally-destructive course).”

-In a research study by Carr, E.S. et al. (2016) concerning CRPS diagnosis and prognosis, they stated that:
+In the research study from Carr, E.S. et al. (2016) concerning both CRPS diagnosis and CRPS prognosis, they stated that:

-If you receive early treatment following the injury or illness there is some evidence and research that believe that for the CRPS prognosis (Shah & Kirchner 2011):
+If you receive early treatment following the injury or illness there is some evidence and research that believe that there is a better prognosis (Shah & Kirchner 2011):

-“Early diagnosis and treatment are required to prevent a long-standing or permanent disability.”
+“Early RSD diagnosis and treatment are required to prevent a long-standing or permanent disability.”

 In the study by Birklein, F. et al (2015) they gave a number of recommendations for treating CRPS both in the acute stages and the chronic stages of the chronic pain condition.
 They also stated that: